Glendale School District (Pennsylvania)

+Schools

-Glendale School District operates two schools: Glendale Junior/Senior High School and Glendale Elementary School.
+Glendale School District operates two schools: Glendale Elementary School and Glendale Junior/Senior High School.
 High school students may choose to attend Greater Altoona Career and Technology Center for training in the construction and mechanical trades.
 The Central Intermediate Unit IU10 provides the district with a wide variety of services like: specialized education for disabled students and hearing; background checks for employees; state mandated recognizing and reporting child abuse training; speech and visual disability services and professional development for staff and faculty.

-Extracurriculars

-Glendale School District offers a wide variety of clubs, activities and sports.